emera86/SASmanual-MkDocs/SASmanual/docs/statistics/miscellanea.md

+## One-sided vs Two-sided Tests: How do their p-values compare?

+* The one-tail p-value is half the two-tail p-value.
+* The two-tail p-value is twice the one-tail p-value (assuming you correctly predicted the direction of the difference).

 ## [McNemar's Test](https://en.wikipedia.org/wiki/McNemar%27s_test) vs [Cohen's Kappa Coefficient](https://en.wikipedia.org/wiki/Cohen%27s_kappa)

 **McNemar's test** is a statistical test used on paired nominal data.
 It is applied to 2 × 2 contingency tables with a dichotomous trait, with matched pairs of subjects, to determine whether the row and column marginal frequencies are equal (that is, whether there is "marginal homogeneity").